-If the DTT is closed and the unit is in Perishable or Frozen Mode, then defrost can be initiated when any one of the following additional conditions become true:
+If the DTT is closed, the unit is in Perishable or Frozen Mode, and the Controlled Atmosphere Vent is closed (if applicable), then defrost can be initiated when any one of the following additional conditions become true:

-1. Manual defrost is initiated by the operator.
+Manual defrost is initiated by the operator.
 The Manual Defrost Switch (MDS), located on the front of the unit, is a momentary toggle switch that must be held closed until defrost is initiated.
 The MDS is ignored during Pretrip, and the DTT must be considered CLOSED for MDS activation to work.